Siege of Alexandria (47 BC): Arrival of relief army

 Soon after the skirmish for Pharos, a deputation from the Alexandrians asked Caesar to exchange Arsinoe for Ptolemy XIII, claiming a general weariness with the despotic rule of Arsinoe and Ganymede.
 Ptolemy XIII, feigning fear of being sent away, was released; he promptly joined his sister and urged his soldiers to continue the attack on Caesar.
 Contemporaries viewed this in satirical terms, saying "Caesar's excessive kindness was made absurd by the deceit of a boy".

 Renewed assaults on Roman positions were unsuccessful.
-The situation began to turn in Caesar's favour when news reached him in March 47 BC of a relief force arriving overland from Syria under Mithridates of Pergamum at the head of an allied army with a detachment of three thousand Jews contributed by High Priest Hyrcanus II and led by Antipater the Idumaean.
+The situation began to turn in Caesar's favour when news reached him in March 47 BC of a relief army under the command of Mithridates of Pergamum arriving overland from Syria.
+It was a force of allies rather than Romans, including detachments sent by Iamblichus I of Emesa, Ptolemy of Iturea and Chalcis, and 3,000 Jews contributed by High Priest Hyrcanus II and led by Antipater the Idumaean.
 The Jewish detachment encouraged the Jewish population of Alexandria to become more sympathetic to Caesar and after Mithridates' forces stormed Pelusium, Ptolemy XIII's forces redeployed east to contest Mithridates' crossing of the Nile.

+Aftermath

+During a rushed attempt to flee from Caesar's forces, the Alexandrians pitched themselves to the sea.
+This action killed many of the fleeing men including Ganymede.
+King Ptolemy was taken aboard a ship to flee as well, however amidst the chaos, the ship capsized and Ptolemy drowned, being only around the age of 15.
+Ptolemy's crown was passed to his younger brother Ptolemy XIV and Cleopatra to serve as co-rulers.